Thank God for the opportunity to worship together again!!

 due to the increase of COVID-19 cases and regulations from the Peel Public Health Medical Officer, we are limited to the amount of people able to attend service in person.

-Please note registration will be cut off at a maximum of 30-35 people and we are closed to the public.
-Only those who have pre-registered will be allowed into the service.
+Please note registration will be cut off at a maximum of 150 people.

 We thank you for joining us and feel free to watch the services via the following: